- US Online Poker

 Check back once the Connecticut online lottery launches.
 If there are bonus offers to be had, you’ll find them here!

-Connecticut is completed the legislative process to make an online lottery possible.
+Connecticut has completed the legislative process to make an online lottery possible.
 The same law that covers online casinos and sports betting provides the CT Lottery with the ability to sell draw tickets and offer keno online.

 Now that the bill is a law, it shouldn’t take too long for the online lottery component to arrive, unless the tribes insist that it must wait until their online casinos are live.